LOUISIANA PRODUCT LIABILITY ATTORNEY

 Do I Need a Product Liability Attorney for Help with my Product Liability Claim?

 As with any legal issue, it is almost always beneficial to hire a lawyer for help in a case.
 Every legal matter depends upon the facts of the case.
 However, having an experienced attorney helps to build your claim, organize the facts in a way that benefits you, and find flaws in the opposition’s case.

 At the Greenwald Law Firm, we keep our clients informed and provide guidance from your very first visit with us to the conclusion of your case.
 Not only do we have years of experience representing the people of Louisiana in product liability cases, but we are also well-versed in personal injury cases of all types.
 Don’t hesitate to reach out to a product liability attorney with our firm.

 Contact a Shreveport Product Liability Attorney Today!

 If you or a loved one suffered damages as a result of a defective or dangerous product, you need a product liability attorney from the Greenwald Law Firm.
 We serve the Shreveport-Bossier area, taking on various personal injury and wrongful death claims.
-Additionally, we have extensive experience handling successions, estate planning, and even criminal defense.
-To get in touch with an attorney to suit your needs, please give our office a call at (318) 219-7867 today.
+Additionally, we have extensive experience handling successions, estate planning, and even criminal defense in Shreveport and the surrounding areas.
+To get in touch with an attorney who is sure to suit your needs, please give our office a call at (318) 219-7867 today.